imoremada/bank-service/bank-service/README.md

 * Future enhancements
-  * Both batch processor and APIs can be divided into two microservices here we need to have a messaging system like Kafka to synchronize the data because we can't connect to same database from two microservices as it is an anti-pattern
+  * Scheduler and batch processor can be defined as a separate microservice, for that we need to introduce a messaging system to synchronize the accounts to the other microservice.
+  * For data synchronization we can use Kafka